jiniljeil/Security/webHacking/webHacking.kr/problem9/README.md

 In priority, After obtainning the length of the ID, find out the ID through keywords.
 In the result, we can obtain the third ID like this.

-### If you find it difficult to understand the code, refer to the bottom URL.
+### If you find it difficult to understand the code, refer to the below URL.
 Python Request Module: <https://hongku.tistory.com/292>

 <img src="./image/12.png"/>